nahkala/nahkala.github.io/README.md

 npm install
 ```

-Once all plugins has been installed, you may build the project:
+Once all plugins have been installed, you may build the project:

 ```shell
 grunt build